 What is Museum Lab?

-We’re growing along with your family, creating Museum Lab as a place where kids 10+ can have cutting-edge experiences in art, tech and learning.
+Children’s Museum of Pittsburgh is growing along with your family, creating Museum Lab as a place where kids 10+ can have cutting-edge experiences in art, tech and learning.
 It’s just the thing for their inquiring minds, increasing skills and independent inclinations.

 At Museum Lab, you can work on a large-scale mosaic, shape wood on a lathe, step into a virtual world and explore funky art installations.

 Or get lost climbing, sliding and hanging out in a three-story artwork made with rope woven around the framework of the steel bookshelves of this former library (affectionately known as The Stacks.)